apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 This is because tracing systems may attempt to emit logs or metrics about their status etc.

-> Important: Bootstrap telemetry as early as possible in process startup — ideally before any application
+> Important: Bootstrap telemetry as early as possible in process startup, ideally before any application
 > code runs.
 Any subsystem or object that reads ``InstrumentationSystem/instrument``,
 > ``InstrumentationSystem/tracer``, `Logger`, or `MetricsFactory` during its initialization captures whatever
 > is in scope at that moment, so bootstrapping first ensures those captures see the real backends rather than